How to Verify Spotify Without Your Mobile Number

 Who this is for: Privacy-conscious users, travelers, freelancers, developers testing multiple accounts, and anyone who needs a secondary line for account creation.

-When to use these methods: When you need a fresh number for a free trial, want to avoid spam on your personal line, or need to quickly set up an account without a physical SIM.
+When to use these methods: when you need a fresh number for a free trial, want to avoid spam on your personal line, or need to set up an account without a physical SIM quickly.

 When NOT to use these methods: For accounts linked to payment methods, saved playlists, or critical 2FA that you need long-term access to.